Making Tax Digital for VAT

 - Submit their VAT returns to HMRC using a functional compatible software product that can access HMRC’s API (Application Program Interfaces) platform.

-The requirements do not apply to VAT registered businesses with taxable turnover below the VAT threshold (eg, those that have registered voluntarily).
+The requirements did not previously apply to VAT registered businesses with taxable turnover below the VAT threshold (eg, those that have registered voluntarily), but that exemption was withdrawn from April 2022 onwards.

 Businesses within scope will need to acquire a suitable commercial software product (https://www.icaew.com:443/technical/tax/making-tax-digital/mtd-guidance/software) or appoint an agent to submit returns to HMRC on their behalf.